American Psycho (musical): Plot

 At the gym, Patrick's coworkers work out and comment on the physiques of their female instructors ("Hardbody").
 Meanwhile, it is revealed that Patrick is having an affair with Courtney.
-After having sex, Courtney decides to end the affair, telling a dismissive Patrick that they are betraying their respective partners.
+After having sex, Courtney ends the affair, telling a dismissive Patrick that they are betraying their respective partners.
 He meets his friends at the gym and attempts to strangle Luis in the steamroom.
 Luis interprets Patrick's actions as a sexual advance and begs him to continue; disgusted, Patrick flees.
 During the intermission of a showing of Les Misérables, Evelyn broaches the subject of marriage with Patrick, who is not convinced by the prospect ("If We Get Married").

-Patrick heads to the Meatpacking District and picks up a prostitute named Christine, introducing himself to her as Paul Owen.
-He hires another prostitute named Sabrina and pays the two to engage in violent, sadistic sex with one another and with him ("Not A Common Man").
+Patrick heads to the Meatpacking District and picks up a prostitute named Christine, to whom he introduces himself as Paul Owen.
+He hires another prostitute named Sabrina and pays the two to engage in violent, sadistic sex with one another and with him ("Not a Common Man").
 On Christmas Eve, Patrick waxes lyrical about Les Misérables to Jean and the two discuss their plans for the holidays.
 Patrick escorts his mother to Evelyn's Christmas party, where he binges on drugs and alcohol ("Mistletoe Alert").
 He runs into Paul Owen at the party and invites him back to his apartment.
-The two dance to "Hip to be Square".
+The two dance to "Hip to Be Square".
 Patrick spikes Owen's drink, puts on a raincoat and begins a long one-sided analysis of the artistic and commercial merits of the band Huey Lewis and the News.
 After stating that "the world is better off with some people gone" (implying, at once, both himself and Owen), Patrick slaughters Owen with an axe.